mikehostetler/arden-cli/README.md

 # Arden CLI

 A powerful command-line tool for sending AI agent telemetry and logs to the Arden Stats API.
-Built with TypeScript and designed for seamless integration with AI coding assistants like Claude and Amp.
+Built with TypeScript and designed for seamless integration with AI coding assistants, with **Claude Code hooks** as the primary integration strategy.

 ## 🚀 Features

+- **🎯 Claude Code Integration**: Primary integration strategy with built-in hooks for automatic usage tracking
 - **Agent Telemetry**: Send structured telemetry events to the Arden Stats API
 - **Batch Processing**: Handle multiple events efficiently with automatic chunking
-- **Claude Integration**: Built-in hooks for Claude Code integration
-- **Amp Integration**: Import and process Amp file change data
 - **Flexible Data Input**: Support for JSON, files, stdin, and key-value pairs
 - **Robust Error Handling**: Comprehensive validation and retry logic
 - **Development-Friendly**: Pretty logging and debug modes